mcyc/crispy/docs/source/index.rst

 Navigation
 ---------------------
 To get started quickly, please see the :doc:`Install <installation>` and :doc:`Quick Start <quick_start>` pages.
-Use the navigation bar at the top to explore other pages, including, :doc:`Tutorials <tutorials/index>`, :doc:`Guides <guides>`, and :doc:`API Reference <api/index>`.
+There is also a navigation bar at the top for general exploration, including, :doc:`Tutorials <tutorials/index>`, :doc:`Guides <guides>`, and :doc:`API Reference <api/index>`.

 .. toctree::